crate/services-docs/docs/tutorials/full-text.md

 ORDER BY release_year DESC;
 ```

-This query uses the conventional `WHERE` clause to filter entries directed by
+This query uses the conventional `WHERE` clause to find movies directed by
 Kirsten Johnson, and the `ORDER BY` clause to sort them by their release year
 in descending order.